nikkilr88/egghead-asciicasts/start-using-elm-to-build-web-applications/lessons/elm-sequencing-data-with-lists-in-elm.md

     peeps
 ```

 Now, let's try calling it.
-This time instead of calling `names people`, let's call `findPerson` and pass in the name, `"Legalos"`, and the we got to pass in the list of `people`.
+This time instead of calling `names people`, let's call `findPerson` and pass in the name, `"Legolas"`, and the we got to pass in the list of `people`.

 ```javascript
 main =
 text <| toString <| findPerson "Legolas" People
 ```

 Reload it in the browser.
-It looks like we found Legalos.
+It looks like we found Legolas.
 We got back this value, just Legalos with his age.

 ![Filtered name and age](../images/elm-sequencing-data-with-lists-in-elm-filtered-name.png)